 Speaking Opportunities – Depending on what you offer, being a featured speaker on a specific topic can gain you more exposure and positioning as a leader in the industry.
-Large events usually offer ways to show how your products work.
+Large events usually provide ways to show how your products work.
 If you are a clinician or trainer, this is even easier.
 Sign up for a time slot and demo what you do.
 Look for yearly festivals where the organizers are actively looking for people to fill an entire day or two of short sessions.

 “Exhibiting is beyond the booth.
 Having your executives or technical staff presenting at the conferences provides additional brand exposure.
 Make certain the topic is relevant.
 Be prepared with a take-away piece (literature, giveaway or business cards) provided at the session.
 As an example, our scientist presented a new product at a session.
 We scanned attendees as they walked in and offered a token gift as they departed.
-Approximately 50% of those people came by our booth afterwards for further discussions.”
+Approximately 50% of those people came by our booth afterward for further discussions.”

 Sponsorships – When selecting sponsorships, think about the following criteria: Does this option give the most eyeballs on your banner or ad?
-Is this your target audience that you want to draw?
+Is this the target audience that you want to draw?
 Will your logo be seen on streaming video or TV?
 What additional options are in the package?
 Will this option be seen mostly by people attending the event?

 Are you able to sponsor a series?
 This costs more, but it puts you in front of the same people each time to deliver your message, thus chipping away at brand recall blanks, weekend after weekend.
-Keep in mind that on average, it takes seven “touches” before a brand can be recalled by someone new.
+Keep in mind that, on average, it takes seven “touches” before a brand can be recalled by someone new.

 Get involved!
-Are there other activities during the event that you could be visible in just by participating?
-Keep your eyes open for ways to be seen at a showcase event or special ticket evening event, special sponsorships or classes.
+Are there other activities during the event that you could be visible just by participating?
+Keep your eyes open for ways to be seen at a showcase event or special ticket evening event, exclusive sponsorships, or classes.
 If you have ideas, take them to the event board for consideration, especially if they are child-friendly or support the non-riding public involvement.
 Shows are looking for ways to bring in the public and showcase their sport and will likely be happy to entertain your ideas.

 Then offer to deliver their location.
 This stretches at least 3 “touches.”

 Show Management sometimes offers an attendee mailing list to rent.
 Create a mail piece with a call to action, such as, come to our booth and receive a token gift.
-Factor in stamps, printing and if there is a fee to use the show list.
-Keep track of who stops by and collect the cards (Bring the card in to get your free gift) .
+Factor in stamps, printing, and if there is a fee to use the show list.
+Keep track of who stops by and collect the cards (Bring the card in to get your free gift).
 Do a daily drawing for multi-day shows and post the winners each day on social media.

 Follow up!
 After the event, be sure to reach out and thank people for stopping by.